kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 - Little flexibility to specify custom interactions tailored to each device.

+<h3 id="toc-hater">Webapps need more than media queries</h3>

-Some of these issues can be resolved with approaches such as [responsive images][respimg], dynamic script loading, etc. However, at a certain point, you may find yourself doing too many incremental tweaks, and may be better off serving different versions of your page.
+Don't get me wrong.
+I don't hate responsive design via media queries, and definitely think it has a place in the world.
+Furthermore, some of the above mentioned issues can be resolved with approaches such as [responsive images][respimg], dynamic script loading, etc. However, at a certain point, you may find yourself doing too many incremental tweaks, and may be better off serving different versions.

 As the UIs you build increase in complexity, and you gravitate toward single-page webapps, you’ll want to do more to customize UIs for each type of device.
 This article will teach you how to do these customizations with a minimal amount of effort.
 The general approach involves classifying your visitor’s device into the right device classes, and serving the appropriate version to that device, while maximizing code reuse between versions.

 [rwd]: /mobile/responsivedesign
 [mq]: http://mediaqueri.es/